ovh/svfs/README.md

 `svfs -a https://auth.cloud.ovh.net/v2.0 -u user -p password -r region -t tenant /path/to/mountpoint`

 ### Project status
-This is the start of this project, and thus it's incomplete.
-Check the limitations section for these specific details.
+This is the start of this project, and thus it's obviously missing pieces.
+Take a look at the limitations section for details.

 ### Limitations
 As the development goes, features are added one after another.
 For the moment the following limitations will occur :
-* SVFS is Read-Only.
+* SVFS is using a dumb cache management thus distributed access is not supported.
-* SVFS structure and node attributes are cached as you access them.
+* SVFS structure and node attributes are cached as you access them and eviction only occurs on write or remove operations.
-* SVFS cache is dumb and has no eviction process, thus requiring a remount to trigger a filesystem refresh.
+* SVFS node size is not refreshed after a write operation.
+* SVFS container creation and removal is not supported.

 ### License
 This work is under the Apache license, see the [LICENSE](LICENSE) file for details.